mljes/ExplodingBlobToss/README.md

 We were using the former instead of the latter, which was preventing the server from opening its receiving port properly.
 Once we fixed this, we were able to send messages back and forth.

 ### Concurrency issues
 Certain app functionalities presented concurrency issues as the devices would sometimes not show their respective users the same information.
 We first encountered this when sending "tosses" between devices.
 When a user tosses the blob, their device must tell the other device that this has occurred so that the other device can perform its animation to show it has received the blob.
 At the same time, the receiving device must not try to send a "toss" message when it is meant to be receiving, and the sending device must not expect to receive the blob when it is meant to be sending.
 To overcome these issues, we developed a set of Device States to indicate whether the device should be receiving or sending the blob.
+The states are stored in an `enum` that is shown below:
 ```java
 enum class DeviceP2PListeningState {
     RECEIVING, SENDING, UNDEFINED, FINISHED, TURN_PROCESSING